technomancy/leiningen/HACKING.md

 # Hacking Leiningen

 Leiningen is very small.
-The latest release is only around a thousand lines of Clojure; you could probably read through the whole project in an hour.
+The latest release is only around a couple thousand lines of Clojure; you could probably read through the whole project in an hour.

 TODO: what goes where? a tour through the launching of a task